cristibaluta/Stratum-CNC/README.md

 * Apple Silicon (M1/M2/M3/M4 series) recommended for maximum Metal performance.
 * A Makera CNC machine, but it can be used also without if you want just the CAM and G-code

-### Installation & Development
-1. AppStore
-2. Releases page
-3. Compile locally
+* NOTE: To compile from sources you need to also download StratumCAM.
+This is temporary till development is getting more stable and will be imported

 ---

 ## Dependencies
+* **StratumCAM** the CAM toolpaths generator.
+It was split from the project for better testing and separation.
+It uses SwiftDXF model internally
 * **SwiftDXF** for parsing DXF files.
-The internal dxf model is used also inside the app, all the shapes are stored as DXF.Entity from import to G-code generation
+The internal dxf model is used also inside the app, all the shapes are stored as DXF.Entity from import to toolpath generation
 * **PocketSVG** for parsing SVG files.
 * **OCCTSwift** for parsing 3d STEP files
+* **zip** for unzipping gerber archives.
+The lib is already a dependency of OCCTSwift
+* **iShape** for merging geometries together, used for pcb traces

 ---

 ## Roadmap

 - [ ] 3D objects support
-- [ ] Support for features Z1 doesn't have
+- [ ] Support for features Z1 doesn't have, like automatic tool change
-- [ ] Support for other Makera CNCs
-- [ ] Support for other CNCs
+- [ ] Support for other CNCs if possible

 ---